-A. The Municipal Engineer shall review the stormwater management plan for consistency with the adopted Watershed Act 167 Stormwater Management Plan and applicable municipal ordinances.
-The municipality shall require receipt of a complete plan, as specified in this Ordinance.

-- B. The Municipal Engineer shall review the stormwater management plan for any subdivision or land development against the Subdivision and Land Development Ordinance provisions not superseded by this Ordinance. - C. For activities regulated by this Ordinance, the Municipal Engineer shall notify the municipality in writing, within 45 calendar days of receipt, whether the stormwater management plan is consistent with the adopted Watershed Act 167 Stormwater Management Plan.
-A copy of the Municipal Engineer's review letter shall be forwarded to the developer. - D. Any disapproved stormwater management plans may be revised by the developer and resubmitted consistent with this Ordinance. - E. For regulated activities specified in Section 134-4.C of this Ordinance (not including subdivision or land development applications), the Municipal Engineer shall notify the Municipal Building Permit Officer in writing, within a time frame consistent with the Building Code and/or Subdivision and Land Development Ordinance, whether the stormwater management plan is consistent with the adopted Watershed Act 167 Stormwater Management Plan and forward a copy of the review letter to the applicant.
-Any disapproved stormwater management plan may be revised by the applicant and resubmitted consistent with this ordinance. - F. The municipality shall not approve any subdivision or land development for regulated activities specified in Sections 134-4.A and 134-4.B of this Ordinance if the stormwater management plan has been found to be inconsistent with the adopted Watershed Act 167 Stormwater Management Plan.
-All required permits from PADEP must be obtained prior to, or as a requirement of, final approval. - G. The Municipal Building Permit Office shall not issue a building permit for any regulated activity specified in Section 134-4 of this Ordinance if the stormwater management plan has been found to be inconsistent with the adopted Watershed Act 167 Stormwater Management Plan, as determined by the Municipal Engineer, or without considering the comments of the Municipal Engineer.
+- A. The Township Engineer shall review the stormwater management plan for consistency with the adopted Watershed Act 167 Stormwater Management Plan, this Ordinance, and applicable Township ordinances.
+The Township shall require receipt of a complete plan, as specified in this Ordinance. - B. The Township Engineer shall review the stormwater management plan for any subdivision or land development against the Subdivision and Land Development Ordinance provisions not superseded by this Ordinance. - C. For activities regulated by this Ordinance (not including subdivision or land development applications), the Township Engineer shall notify the municipality in writing, within 45 calendar days of receipt, whether the stormwater management plan is consistent with this Ordinance.
+A copy of the Township Engineer's review letter shall be forwarded to the applicant.
+Any disapproved stormwater management plan may be revised by the applicant and resubmitted consistent with this Ordinance. - D. The Township shall not approve any subdivision or land development or regulated activities specified in Sections 134-4.A and 134-4.B of this Ordinance if the stormwater management plan has been found to be inconsistent with the adopted Watershed Act 167 Stormwater Management Plan.
+All required permits from PADEP must be obtained prior to, or as a requirement of, final approval. - G. The Township Code Enforcement Officer shall not issue a building permit for any regulated activity specified in Section 134-4 of this Ordinance if the stormwater management plan has been found to be inconsistent with this Ordinance, as determined by the Township Engineer, or without considering the comments of the Township Engineer.
 All required permits from PADEP must be obtained prior to issuance of a building permit. - H. The developer shall be responsible for completing an "as-built survey" of all stormwater management facilities included in the approved stormwater management plan.
-The asbuilt survey and an explanation of any discrepancies with the design plans shall be submitted to the Municipal Engineer for review.
-In no case shall the municipality approve the as-built survey until the municipality receives a copy of an approved Declaration of Adequacy, Highway Occupancy Permit from the PADOT District Office, and any applicable permits from PADEP. - I. The municipality's approval of a stormwater management plan shall be valid for a period not to exceed two (2) years.
+The asbuilt survey and an explanation of any discrepancies with the design plans shall be submitted to the Township Engineer for review.
+In no case shall the Township approve the as-built survey until the municipality receives a copy of an approved Declaration of Adequacy, Highway Occupancy Permit completion acknowledgement from the PADOT District Office (where applicable), and any applicable permits from PADEP. - I. The Township's approval of a stormwater management plan shall be valid for a period not to exceed two (2) years.
 If stormwater management facilities included in the approved stormwater management plan have not been constructed, or if an as-built survey of these facilities has not been approved within this 2-year time period, then the municipality may consider the stormwater management plan disapproved and may revoke any and all permits.
-Stormwater management plans that are considered disapproved by the municipality shall be resubmitted in accordance with Section 134-32of this Ordinance.
+Stormwater management plans that are considered disapproved by the municipality shall be resubmitted in accordance with Section 134-34 of this Ordinance.

-Section 134-28.
+Section 134-30.
 Modification of Plans

-A modification to a submitted stormwater management plan for a development site that involves a change in stormwater management facilities or techniques, or that involves the relocation or redesign of stormwater management facilities, or that is necessary because soil or other conditions are not as stated on the stormwater management plan as determined by the Municipal Engineer, shall require a resubmission of the modified stormwater management plan consistent with Section 134-27 of this Ordinance and be subject to review as specified in Section 134-27 of this Ordinance.
+A modification to a submitted stormwater management plan for a development site that involves a change in stormwater management facilities or techniques, or that involves the relocation or redesign of stormwater management facilities, or that is necessary because soil or other conditions are not as stated on the stormwater management plan as determined by the Township Engineer, shall require a resubmission of the modified stormwater management plan consistent with Section 134-28 of this Ordinance and be subject to review as specified in Section 134-29 of this Ordinance.